jesuisstan/tetris-game/README.md

 b) with NPM:

-- install all the dependencies according to 'package.json' file from the root dir:
+- install all the application dependencies according to 'package.json' file from the root dir:

 ```sh
 npm install